r-a-y/bp-privacy/readme.txt

 === Plugin Name ===
 Contributors: jeffsayre
 Donate link:
-Tags: privacy plugin, members privacy, privacy Requires at least: PHP 5.2.x, WordPress 3.0.5, BuddyPress 1.2.7 Tested up to: PHP 5.2.x, WordPress 3.0.5, BuddyPress 1.2.7 Stable tag: 0.01
+Tags: buddypress, buddypress privacy plugin, members privacy, privacy Requires at least: PHP 5.2.x, WordPress 3.0.5, BuddyPress 1.2.7 Tested up to: PHP 5.2.x, WordPress 3.0.5, BuddyPress 1.2.7 Stable tag: 0.01

-BuddyPress Privacy (BP-Privacy, BP_Authz, or BPAz) is a privacy control component for BuddyPress' Core Components.
+BuddyPress Privacy (BP Privacy, BP_Authz, or BPAz) is a privacy control component for BuddyPress' Core Components.
 It provides a site's users a mechanism with which to control who has access to which pieces of their BuddyPress Core-generated personal data.

 == Description ==